 We’ve put together three basic pointers to help newcomers get over the most common pitfalls and onto the starry road to gazing success.

-The initial step is, yes you’ve guessed it, to go outside at night once it’s dark.
-We’d say it’s probably worth having an idea of what you’re looking up at from some quick Google searches before you head out, or before you go glamping, that way you’re going to have, at the very least, a rough idea.
+The initial step is, yes, you’ve guessed it, to go outside at night once it’s dark.
+We’d say it’s probably worth having an idea of what you’re looking up at from some quick Google searches before you head out, that way you’re going to have, at the very least, a rough idea.
 If you’re keen to understand and discover a little further, we’d recommend using a star chart or a stargazing app, although with the latter, try to avoid looking at your phone up to 40 minutes before you start gazing, as it can take a little while for your eyes to adjust.

-You don’t have to lug a telescope along with you to get the view of a lifetime, you can just pack some binoculars with you for an ideal replacement to the telescope.
+You don’t have to lug a telescope along with you to get the view of a lifetime, you can just pack some binoculars for an ideal replacement.
 There’s also a number of reasons that they are a good alternative to the telescope: they show you a wide field of view, making it easy to navigate the sky — whereas a higher-power telescope magnifies only a tiny, hard-to-locate section of the sky.
 Binoculars offer a view that’s right-side-up and directly in front of you, therefore providing an easy to see option in the direction you’re pointing.
-If you use an astronomical telescope its view, by contrast, is often upside down, is sometimes a mirror-image too, and is typically shown at right angles to the direction you’re aiming at.
+If you use an astronomical telescope, its view, by contrast, is often upside down.
+It is sometimes a mirror-image too and is typically shown at right angles to the direction you’re aiming at.
 Finally, if you’re a beginner, binoculars are a little more suited to your level of expertise, plus, they can be easily packed in your holiday suitcase!

 You’ve come on a relaxing break to one of the most tranquil places in the country to be at one with nature in a wonderful abode, so remember to enjoy yourself while you’re out there!
 If you’re getting frustrated because Pluto’s visibility isn’t what you’d like it to be, then merely take a nice deep breath and remember why you are out there.

 Just take a moment to take pleasure in stargazing whatever your instrument, whether that be with your eyes or your binoculars.
-The longer you stare, the more you look, the more you examine, the more you’ll see!
-Before you know it your eyes will have adjusted and the starry night’s sky will be your visual oyster.
+The longer you stare, the more you look, the more you examine and the more you’ll see!
+Before you know it, your eyes will have adjusted, and the starry night’s sky will be your visual oyster.